ryukau/OfflineLimiter/README.md

 On up-sampled signal, limiter produces frequency components higher than source sampling rate.
 However, down-sampler trancates them.
 This truncation changes the peak in down-sampled signal.

+---

+When `--fadeout` is non-zero, `--trim` is set, and FIR polyphase up-sampling is used, fade-out is only partially applied to output.
+Current implementation doesn't account the length of trim.

 ## Build
 Requires C++ compiler with C++20 support.